 Navigo Easy Pass:

-Pro Tip For Buses: Since COVID-19, you cannot buy a ticket on the Pairs buses anymore.
+Pro Tip For Buses: Since COVID-19, you cannot buy a ticket on the Paris buses anymore.
 Have a ticket handy or use your Navigo Easy Pass.

 Mobilis Day Pass: